CrackedResearcher/checkout/README.md

 docker-compose up --build
 ```

-Open http://localhost:3000 - **Done!** The app is ready with sample data.
+Open http://localhost:3000 - **Done!** The store is ready with a variety of luxurious products to browse.

 ---